Gent Belgium is Gorgeous

 Gent, also known as Ghent, was on our way to our friends.
 See my blog

-http://exploramum.com/2014/06/quick-trip-netherlands.html so when we arrived we did not expect the GPS to take us into the centre of town.
-You might think this sounds OK, but as soon as we see we are the only car amidst buses and trams, we quirky turn around and exit the cobblestone streets.
+http://exploramum.com/2014/06/quick-trip-netherlands.html so when we arrived we did not expect the GPS to take us into the center of town.
+You might think this sounds OK, but as soon as we see we are the only car amidst buses and trams, we quirky turnaround and exit the cobblestone streets.
 We locate a Parking station right by the bridge and in we go.
 The parks are so narrow that the passengers must exit the vehicle before I park and worm my way out of the car.
 It is a very tight squeeze.

-Next we wander the cobblestone streets and over another canal.
+Next, we wander the cobblestone streets and over another canal.
 We find really alternative clothing stores.
 Very bohemian is style but with a European price tag.

 We are greeted by a knight and Explorason loves this!

 Inside is spectacular and we wonder how the stonework was completed.